ITS Response to COVID-19

 - Access to MiddFiles: We have a new service, Nasuni Web Access, that enables access to Middfiles without a VPN connection.
 Simply visit http://go.middlebury.edu/webaccess then use your full email@example.com to log in.
 Please try this method as an alternative to using VPN to access Midd/Miis files.
 ITS is working to offer other software like Stata without the need for VPN; look for updates on this change.
 Links to Middfiles resources in the Course Hub have already been updated to use the Nasuni Web Access service.

 - Working Remotely: We are gathering resources for off-campus access and working remotely for your convenience.
+Here are recent additions to note:

-We’d also like to share information about free or reduced-cost Internet and WiFi options, along with some related resources.
+a) Free or reduced-cost Internet and WiFi options, along with some related resources.
 Refer to our collected details on Google to learn more.

 Please follow these instructions to enable access to Creative Cloud Desktop Apps on your personal device: